-1. Get involved in after school activities--even ones you're only mildly interested--so that you don't have to go home.
+- Get involved in after school activities—even ones you're only mildly interested in—so that you don't have to go home.
 The best activities are ones where you are going to do something on the weekends, such as Outing Club, Band, sports or theater.
-You don't have to be an athlete, a musician or a thespian to join these activities.
+You don't have to be an athlete, a musician, or a thespian to join these activities.
 The sports teams and marching band all need student support staff (called student team managers).
 The theater club needs lots of behind the scenes crew to run.

-2. If you are of age, consider getting a part-time job.
+- If you are of age, consider getting a part-time job.
 Again, this gives you a good reason for not being home.
 It's hard for Mom to argue when you tell her that you took the job so that you could start saving for college.
-Be aware that taking a part-time job can interfere with your ability to get your school work done and your participation in after school activities.
-Your school work and your school sponsored after school activities should come before working.)
+(Be aware that taking a part-time job can interfere with your ability to get your schoolwork done and your participation in after-school activities.
+Your schoolwork and your school-sponsored after-school activities should come before working.)

-3. Get a volunteer job at a non-profit near you.
-I've cooked at a soup kitchen (lots of fun), helped run a fund raiser (very interesting), been a docent at a small museum, etc. This is a way to get work related experience (that you might be able to parley into paid work) and it looks great on your college application.
+- Get a volunteer job at a non-profit near you.
+I've cooked at a soup kitchen (lots of fun), helped run a fundraiser (very interesting), been a docent at a small museum, etc. This is a way to get work-related experience (that you might be able to parlay into paid work) and it looks great on your college application.
 Again, the goal is for you to have good reason not to be stuck home with your personality disordered mother longer than you absolutely have to.
 When I applied to work as a volunteer, I let them know that I was going to need help with transportation.
 Having an adult who is part of the organization pick me up and drop me off made a big difference.

 Secondly, I would strongly advise you to protect your privacy as much as possible.
 Keep records of your mother's abuse.
 Don't rely on your memory.
 This includes:

-1. Do Not Let Your Mother See Your Academic Calendar.
+- Do not let your mother see your academic calendar.
 Both my crazy parents would pick fights with me hours before I had to take a big test.
-My parents sabotaged my SAT exam--I had to nullify my test scores and retake.
+My parents sabotaged my SAT exam—I had to nullify my test scores and retake.
 I arranged for a sleepover the night before the test and went with a friend.
 I aced the exam.

-I agree with Kate's scepticism about Child Protective Services (or whatever they call it where you live).
-The Social Workers care more about uniting families than doing what's truly in the best interest of the child.
-They're set-up to handle children who have been physically neglected, physically abused or sexually abused.
-They are not set-up to help children who are being very badly emotionally abused.
+I agree with Kate's skepticism about Child Protective Services (or whatever they call it where you live).
+The social workers care more about uniting families than doing what's truly in the best interest of the child.
+They're set up to handle children who have been physically neglected, physically abused, or sexually abused.
+They are not set up to help children who are being very badly emotionally abused.
 However, if you have a journal showing that your mother is REALLY out-of-control over an extended period of time, they MIGHT be able to help.
 Understand that if you call CPS on your mother and you are returned to her care, she probably will retaliate and it will be very sneaky and nasty.

 Get a mentor.
 A mentor is an adult who has similar interests as you, someone you can just be with.
 Your school might (or might not) have such a program.